 If you have a rooster, this is one of the best ways to tell if your hens are laying.

-Roosters don’t really worry too much about pullets that aren’t laying – their success producing offspring doesn’t depend on it.
+Roosters don’t really worry too much about pullets that aren’t laying.
 Once the hens are ready to produce eggs, though, it’s a different story.

-I definitively knew Qwerty was laying when my king rooster stole her from another rooster, Lavender (whom she was best buds with).
-She became one of the hens flock, and I was pretty sure she had started laying or would lay very soon.
+I definitively knew Qwerty was entering the egg layer group when my king rooster stole her from another rooster, Lavender (whom she was best buds with).
+I was pretty sure she had started laying or would lay very soon.

 3. Skin Bleaching

 The vent is the first to start losing its yellow color.
-The yellow will fade from the vent within the first week of laying, and it’ll become a white, pink, or bluish-white color.
+The yellow will fade from the vent within the first week of laying and become white, pink, or bluish-white.

-Within 2 weeks, the eye rings will start to bleach, and finally her beak will begin to lose its pigment, too, starting at the base and heading out towards the tip.
+Within 2 weeks, the eye rings will start to bleach, and finally, her beak will begin to lose its pigment, too, starting at the base and heading out toward the tip.

 It takes 4-8 weeks for the beak to begin to bleach.
 Hens that have beaks that aren’t bleached haven’t started laying or haven’t laid an egg for 4-6 weeks.